temporalio/documentation/docs/tctl.md

 # view help messages for workflow start
 ./tctl workflow start -h

-# for a workflow with multiple inputs, separate each json with space/newline like
+# for a workflow with multiple inputs, provide a separate -i flag for each of them
-./tctl workflow start --tq hello-world --wt WorkflowWith3Args --et 60 -i '"your_input_string" 123 {"Name":"my-string", "Age":12345}'
+./tctl workflow start --tq hello-world --wt WorkflowWith3Args --et 60 -i '"your_input_string"' -i 'null' -i '{"Name":"my-string", "Age":12345}'
 ```

 The workflow `start` command is similar to the `run` command, but immediately returns the workflow_id and